MicrosoftDocs/dynamics-365-supply-chain-insights/articles/create-collaboration.md

 ---
 title: Create a collaboration
-description: This page contains information on how to create a data collaboration.
+description: This page contains information on how to create a data collaboration in Supply Chain Insights.
 author: carylhenry
-ms.date: 09/20/2021
+ms.date: 10/11/2021
 ms.topic: article
 audience: Application User
 ms.search.region: Global